btilly/fireminder/TESTS.md

 **Test against:** http://localhost:3000

-**Note:** In emulator mode, the app auto-signs in as "Demo User" - no Google OAuth required.
+**Note:** In emulator mode, the app auto-signs in anonymously - no Google OAuth required.

 ---